 The goal of OKRs is to define how to achieve objectives through specific and measurable actions.
-Likewise, each member of the team will know what is expected of them.
+Likewise, each member of the team will know what is expected from them.
 Besides, they will know which objectives they need to accomplish in order to reach the company goals.

 For an in-depth analysis of how OKRs work and why they have been successful for many companies, read the Ultimate Guide.